-If your travel itinerary requires you to find lodging near the airport, you may want to check out these hotels in close proximity.
+If your travel itinerary requires you to find lodging near the airport, there are hotel options in close proximity.
 The Sofitel Airport Hotel is actually at the airport and therefore offers extremely easy access by foot.
-Requiring a short drive (which is often free shuttle service from the hotel), are the Holiday Inn, Peri's Hotel and Apartments and Armonia Hotel.
+Requiring a short drive (which is often free shuttle service from the hotel), are the Holiday Inn, Peri's Hotel and Apartments, and Armonia Hotel.

 One problem facing travelers is that hotel facilities in the airport area are limited, and the next closest full-service hotels are about a half an hour away at Vouliagmeni.
 Savvy travelers are also taking advantage of the hotels at nearby Brauron (Vravrona), a pretty area boasting an excellent temple of Artemis, wineries, and spas.

 Stuck with a layover that is too short to warrant a hotel, but too long to go without sleep?
 You may be in luck--sort of.
 There are some hidden locations that are ideal for sleeping at the Athens International Airport.